 By default, every time you receive a notification, the watch will provide haptic feedback and make a sound.
-You can adjust the sound level or mute sound entirely by going to Sounds & Haptic from the Settings app on Apple Watch, or directly from the Watch app on iPhone.
-Additionally, you can fine-tune notification sounds for all stock applications by going to Settings > Notifications, selecting an app, and using custom alerts instead of the default iPhone mirroring option.
+You can adjust the sound level or mute sound entirely by going to Sounds & Haptics from the Settings app on Apple Watch or directly from the Watch app on iPhone.
+Additionally, you can fine-tune notification sounds for all stock applications by going inside iOS Watch app > Notifications, selecting an app, and using custom alerts instead of the default iPhone mirroring option.

 Just like sounds can take a toll on your Apple Watch battery, the vibration from the Taptic Engine, although minimal, can also contribute to lower battery life at the end of the day.
-By going to the Sounds & Haptic tab from the Settings app on the watch or from the companion app, you can adjust the haptic strength and turn off prominent haptic.
+By going to the Sounds & Haptics tab from the Settings app on the watch or from the companion app, you can adjust the haptic strength and turn off Prominent haptics.

 Apple Watch is a great way to stay in touch, but it can become a distraction if you have too many notifications set up to be pushed from your iPhone to your wrist.
 Even worse, these distractions can have a negative impact on your battery.
 On the Watch app on iPhone, go to the Notifications tab and turn off everything you don’t need.
 Not only this will improve your battery life, but it will also keep you more focused.

 In a meeting or at school?
 Turn Do Not Disturb on in order to save a little battery by not being pinged with incoming notifications.
-Not only it will prevent the Taptic Engine to use battery when providing haptic feedback, but you will also save battery life by not raising your wrist and waking the screen to look at notifications.
+Not only it will prevent the Taptic Engine from using the battery when providing haptic feedback, but you will also save battery life by not raising your wrist and waking the screen to look at notifications.

 Out of the box, your Apple Watch is configured to wake the display when you raise your wrist in front of you, and from my experience, it works fairly well.
 Sometimes though, the display will accidentally light up when you actually don’t intend to look at it.
 This is because the watch thought you did.
 If you want to be more conservative with the frequency the display wakes up, just opt in to wake it manually.
-To do so, go to Settings > General > Activate on Wrist Raise, and turn off Wrist Raise.
-To wake the display, you will now have to either tap on it, or press one of the two buttons.
-Note that this feature can only be accessed from the device’s settings; not from the Watch app.
+To do so, go to Settings > Display & Brightness and turn off Wake on Wrist Raise.
+To wake the display, you will now have to either tap on it or press one of the two buttons.
+Additionally, ensure Wake Duration is set to 15 seconds and not 70 seconds.

 During workouts, you can turn on Power Saving Mode to disable the heart rate sensor, which is one of the most power-demanding features on your Apple Watch.
 To do this, go to the Watch app on your iPhone > Workout, and turn on Power Saving Mode.
 The downside is that calorie burn calculation may not be as accurate when the heart rate sensor is off.

-We’ve established that heart rate monitoring can be demanding on your battery, and so it fitness tracking, the feature that uses your body movements to determine step count and fitness level.
+We’ve established that heart rate monitoring can be demanding on your battery, and so is fitness tracking, the feature that uses your body movements to determine step count and fitness level.
 The good news is, if you aren’t really using your watch for health and fitness purposes, then you can disable those two features.
-On your iPhone, go the Watch app > Privacy > Motion & Fitness, then turn off Heart Rate and Fitness Tracking.
+On your iPhone, go to the Watch app > Privacy, then turn off Heart Rate and Fitness Tracking.

 By default, every time you download an app that has an Apple Watch component, this app will automatically be installed on your watch.
 This can be convenient, but it can also slightly diminish your battery without your actual consent.
 My advice?
-Go to the companion app, General > Automatic Downloads, and turn the feature off.
+Go to the companion app, tap General and turn off Automatic App Install.

-Still in the obvious category, it should be noted that according to Apple, talk time (aka phone calls) is the best way to deplete your Apple Watch battery.
-Try to keep you inner Dick Tracy in check, and unless it is absolutely necessary, try placing phone calls directly from your iPhone.
-This is its primary purpose after all.
+Still, in the obvious category, it should be noted that, according to Apple, talk time (aka phone calls) is the best way to deplete your Apple Watch battery.
+Try to keep your inner Dick Tracy in check, and unless it’s absolutely necessary, try placing phone calls directly from your iPhone.
+This is its primary purpose, after all.

 After phone calls, streaming music via Bluetooth to a wireless headset is the worst thing you can do to your battery, according to Apple.
 If you have your iPhone handy, simply stream the music over Bluetooth from the phone to the headset.
 Even doing so, you’ll still be able to control what music is playing from your watch, but it won’t take the battery hit that comes with it.

-When everything else fails, and maybe more importantly if your watch must go through the day to tell the time, just turn Power Reserve mode on.
-This will shut down every feature of your Apple Watch but it will keep telling the time, which I guess is its basic function anyway.
-On your watch clock screen, swipe up to reveal the Glances, and look for the power one, then tap on Power Reserve.
-You can also press and hold the side button and drag the Power Reserve slider to the right.
-To get out of Power Reserve mode, press and hold the side button to restart your watch.
+When everything else fails, and maybe more importantly, if your watch must go through the day to tell the time, just turn Power Reserve mode on.
+This will shut down every feature of your Apple Watch, but it will keep telling the time, which I guess is its basic function anyway.
+On your watch clock screen, swipe up to reveal the Control Center, and look for the battery percentage, then tap Power Reserve.

 Do you have tips on how to save battery on Apple Watch?
 Please make sure to share them with us.